McCarthy elected House speaker after days of painstaking negotiations and failed votes

 The final tally in the 14th round was 216 for McCarthy, two for Biggs, two for Jordan and two voting present.

+On the 15th and final round of voting, the tally was was 216 for McCarthy and six voting present.

 Part of the strategy to secure McCarthy the speakership was to get some of the holdouts to vote "present," according to several sources.
-That would reduce the threshold for winning the speaker race below 218 since the rules say the winner of the race needs to have a majority of those voting for a specific candidate.
+That was a way to reduce the threshold for winning the speaker race below 218 since the rules say the winner of the race needs to have a majority of those voting for a specific candidate.

-If two vote "present," 217 votes are needed to win.
-If three vote "present," that takes it down to 216 to win.

-If just one person votes "present," however, McCarthy would need to flip a holdout member to win.

 Another plan from McCarthy's allies had been to pick the remaining holdouts off one-by-one to get the speaker votes.